usama-ayub-ch/AI-in-Health-Infomatics/README.md

 ## Projects Overview

 ### 1. Breast Cancer Prediction using Machine Learning Classifiers
+- **Proposal:**
-- **Proposal:** This project aims to predict breast cancer using various machine learning classifiers.
+- This project aims to predict breast cancer using various machine learning classifiers.
 It involves preprocessing     steps such as data cleaning, feature selection, and normalization.
-Then, different machine learning algorithms are applied to classify breast cancer based on input features.
+- Then, different machine learning algorithms are applied including Logistic Regression, SVM and Random Forest Classifier to classify breast cancer based on input features.
 - **Description:** The project explores different machine learning classifiers such as Decision Trees, Random Forests, Support Vector Machines, etc., to predict breast cancer.
 It includes an in-depth analysis of the dataset, feature importance, and model evaluation metrics.

 ### 2. Heart Attack Prediction